Cannabis: the facts

 As with other addictive drugs, such as cocaine and heroin, you can develop a tolerance to cannabis.
 This means you need more to get the same effect.

 If you stop using it, you may get withdrawal symptoms, such as cravings, difficulty sleeping, mood swings, irritability and restlessness.

 If you cut down or give up, you will experience withdrawal from nicotine as well as cannabis.

 Cannabis and mental health

 Regular cannabis use increases your risk of developing a psychotic illness, such as schizophrenia.
-A psychotic illness is one where you have hallucinations (seeing things that aren't really there) and delusions (believing things that aren't really true).
+A psychotic illness is one where you have hallucinations (seeing things that are not really there) and delusions (believing things that are not really true).

 Your risk of developing a psychotic illness is higher if: